STAMP-project/dspot/dspot-web/README.md

 # Introduction

-This is a prototype web interface of Dspot, inspired from [CommitGuru](http://commit.guru/).
+This is a prototype web interface of DSpot, inspired from [CommitGuru](http://commit.guru/).

 Prototype demo link: <http://dspot.kth-assert.net/>